SMI/SmiServices/docs/control-queues.md

 Commands are sent by publishing a message to the ControlExchange (specified in your config by `RabbitOptions.RabbitMqControlExchangeName`) with a specific routing key.
 This allows you to easily send them from the RabbitMQ web management page, or via a CLI.

 RabbitMQ message routing keys are used to control which services recieve the message.
 The current format for routing keys is `smi.control.<who>.<what>`.
 Where `<who>` is the name of the service, and `<what>` is some defined action.
+Note that all keys must be specified in lowercase.
 The currently defined actions are:

 ### General - any service